google/xls/docs_src/build_system.md

 rule.
 The source files are the input to a cc_library target with the same name as this macro.

+### `xls_ir_verilog_macro`

+The macro instantiates the 'xls_ir_verilog' rule and 'enable_generated_file_wrapper' function.
+The generated files of the rule are listed in the outs attribute of the rule.
+These generated files can be referenced in other rules.

 ## Bazel queries

 Understanding the build tree for a new project can be difficult, but fortunately